 Question: What pouch fouling is and why/how it happens?

-Pouch and or band fouling occurs when the ball is not released cleanly and is thrown off course a little because of that.
 It can occur when the forks are too narrow and the pouch simply doesn't open up enough (the most common cause).
 It can happen when the bands aren't matched in pull force.
-It can happen because of using to much "twist and tweek".

 Basically, many if not most of the "fliers" people get are due to mild to severe fouling.